Instant Access: Unveiling the Magic of Push Provisioning

 Push provisioning is vital for card issuers, cardholders, and wallet providers alike.
 And the best way to look at why push provisioning is so important?
 To look at the alternative.

-Without push provisioning, adding a card to a digital wallet entails a lengthy, laborious verification process requiring each party involved – that’s not only the cardholder, but the issuer, scheme, and wallet provider, too – to become embroiled.
+Without push provisioning, adding a card to a digital wallet entails a lengthy, laborious verification process requiring each party involved – from the cardholder to the issuer, scheme, and wallet provider.

-As for card issuers, push provisioning is fast and flexible: streamlining and securing the card activation process, and allowing them to deploy cards more rapidly and reliably.
-And, for the wallet providers themselves, push provisioning’s convenience allows these companies to acquire and service customers in a way that, without it, wouldn’t be possible at such scale.
+As for card issuers, push provisioning is fast and flexible: simplifying and securing the card activation process, and allowing them to deploy cards more rapidly and reliably.
+And, for the wallet providers themselves, the convenience of push provisioning allows these companies to acquire and service customers in a way that, without it, wouldn’t be possible at such scale.

 How does push provisioning work?